osmoscraft/osmosnote/packages/server/public/devlog.md

 ## IDE V2

+- Display "New" as status when opening a new file.
 - A fraction of delay after entering any command that waits for server.
 - URL search needs debouncer.
 Invalid url blocks UI
 - Strong need to curate a list based on tags